The tragedy at Devil’s Hole near Niagara Falls makes this hiking spot both a beautiful place to walk, and a perfect spot to learn local history.

 by Chris Clemens

 New York is no stranger to bloody clashes between the Native tribes and those who later encroached.
-The Battle of Devil’s Hole (aka “Devil’s Hole Massacre”) took place on the edge of present day New York right alongside the Niagara River about a mile and a half North of the falls.
-The conflict between the Seneca People and the British left the legacy of fright and superstition that still remains on the grounds over 200 years later.
+The Battle of Devil’s Hole (aka “Devil’s Hole Massacre”) took place on the edge of present day New York.
+Just a mile and a half north of Niagara Falls, this riverside gorge is more than just a hiking spot.

 While descending the stairway path along the ravine on the East side of the park, just a few hundred feet in you’ll begin to see indications on the right side to make your way toward the entrance to the cave.
 It takes a little bit of paying attention but there’s no mistaking it when you’ve arrived.